tardisgo/tardisgo/README.md

 Flash,
 Xbox and PlayStation.

-For more background see the links from: http://tardisgo.github.io/
+For more background and on-line examples see the links from: http://tardisgo.github.io/

 ## Project status:
 ####  WORKING, EXPERIMENTAL, INCOMPLETE,  UN-OPTIMIZED